Juan Monaco: 2017: Retirement

-Mónaco began his season at Indian Wells, losing in the first round to Adrian Mannarino.
+Monaco began his season at Indian Wells, losing in the first round to Adrian Mannarino.
 He was no more successful at the Miami Open, also losing in the first round, this time to Federico Delbonis.
-In April, Mónaco lost to Dustin Brown in the first round in Houston, and announced his retirement the following month on 15 May.
+In April, Monaco lost to Dustin Brown in the first round in Houston, and announced his retirement the following month on 15 May.

 Endorsements

-Mónaco wore Adidas sportswear, and played with a Yonex VCore Xi 98 racquet.
+Monaco wore Adidas sportswear, and played with a Yonex VCore Xi 98 racquet.